• Skip to primary navigation

 My husband and I always seem to find ourselves eating teriyaki tofu while we're on vacation.
 It's hard to find vegan food when you're away from home, and it can be really hard to to pick a restaurant.
 There's always this gamble and you might end up eating salad.
 I eat enough salad at home.

 But Japanese restaurants are usually a safe bet.
-At the very least, you'll be able to get your hands on some veggie sushi.
+At the very least, you'll be able to get your hands on some vegan sushi.
 And if you're lucky, they'll have some delicious vegan tofu dishes.

 We tend to get lucky in the tofu department when visiting Japanese restaurants away from home, and we often end up ordering teriyaki tofu.